 - restlessness, discomfort and agitation;

 - fruity or acetone smelling breath (like nail polish remover);

 - abdominal pain;

-- deep breathing;
+- deep or rapid breathing;

 - low blood pressure (hypotension) due to dehydration; and

 - confusion and coma.

 See your doctor as soon as possible or seek emergency treatment if you develop symptoms of ketoacidosis.